 Far from going away as anti-spam techniques get more sophisticated, the problem continues to grow, expanding even further the market for service providers who specialize in security and spam filtering.

-That volume -- Cedars-Sinai Medical Center alone gets more than 5GB worth of spam every day --
+That volume -- Cedars-Sinai Medical Center alone gets more than 5GB worth of spam every day -- is driving both the IT staff and end users crazy at many companies, and the problem continues to get worse.

 Spam messages that arrive as GIF images, for example, can slip through many filters because the text of the message appears as an image, rather than key words that can be scanned, and those messages can be twice the size of non-image-based spam.